 Soils are classified according to their associations, which are a grouping of similar soil types based on geographic proximity, physical characteristics, and permeability.
-There are four major soil associations within the Town of Richford.
+There are six major soil associations within the Town of Leon.

 Plainfield-Okee-Richford Association soils are sloping to steep sandy soils located on moraines, hills, and terraces.
 Plainfield soils are rapidly permeable and excessively drained, while Okee and Richford soils are moderately permeable and somewhat excessively drained.
 Slopes range from 6 to 30 percent.
-While some of the Richford soils are used for cropland, most acreage in this association are used for woodlands.
+While some of the Richford soils are used for cropland, most acreage in this association is used for woodlands.
 These soils are especially suited for pine species.

 Plainfield-Richford-Boyer Association soils are nearly level and gentle sloping soils that are well drained to excessively drained sandy soils located on outwash plains and terraces.
-Most acreage in this association are used as irrigated cropland with a few areas suitable for woodlands.
+Most acreage in this association is used as irrigated cropland; a few areas are suitable for woodlands.
 Soil erosion and very rapid permeability are the main concerns with this association.

-Kingsville-Meehan Association soils are located along the Town of Richford's eastern border.
+Kingsville-Meehan Association soils are located throughout the town's northern regions.
 These nearly level and gently sloping soils are poorly drained sandy soils located on glacial outwash plains, glacial depressions, and lake basins.
 Most of the acreage in this association is used as cropland; some areas are used as pasture or woodlands.
 Many of the areas are drained and used as irrigated cropland.
 The main concerns of this association are wetness and low available water capacity.